-Although this vardo is pulled by a pickup truck, Jeanette & Chris, the owners at Island Girl, built this one by hand starting in the spring of 2016.
-It's road-worthy and fully functioning but needs the finishing touches such as interior finish work and the exterior decorative trim vardos are renowned for.
-Vardo Carrettino traveled many miles during the 2016 and 2017 festival seasons and is out and about for the 2018 season.
+Vardo Carrettino is pulled by a pickup truck.
+We built it by hand starting in the spring of 2016 making it road-worthy and fully functioning.
+Our happy little vardo traveled many miles during the 2016-2018 festival seasons and is out and about for the 2019 season.

 This 7'x10' roving micro house serves as accommodations for the Island Girl team.
 The charming interior surprisingly includes a bed, kitchen counter with sink, shower & toilet, solar electric, plenty of storage and other amenities.

 Shown here is a traditional Burton style vardo from Dorset, England.
 I designed Vardo Carrettino based on this design with a few exceptions.
 Traditional vardos were pulled by a horse and usually had a wood stove inside but no bathroom.
 Ours is a Ledge style vardo to increase interior space, it's pulled by a pick-up truck and does have a bathroom but no wood stove as we needed to keep the weight to a minimum.